McCache/McCache-for-Python/README.md

         print('Cache got change since you previously read it.')
 ```

 * The clocks in a distributed environment is never as accurate (due to clock drift) as we want it to be in a high update environment.
 On a Local Area Network, the accuracy could go down to 1ms but 10ms is a safer assumption.
-SEE: [NTP](https://timetoolsltd.com/ntp/ntp-timing-accuracy/)
+SEE: [NTP](https://timetoolsltd.com/ntp/ntp-timing-accuracy/) and [PTP](https://en.wikipedia.org/wiki/Precision_Time_Protocol)

 * The maximum size of your message shall be **255** multiple by the `packet_mtu` size set in the configuration.